RebinW/active-directory-domain-services/03-organizational-design/03_ou_level_group_policy.md

 - Right click the OU and select Link to Existing GPO
 - Choose User Desktop Policy

 Now all users inside 01_Users will recieve this policy, and of course the child OUs within 01_Users will inherit the policy.
+This means the policy will apply on all users weather they're located in Aarhus, London or Hamburg.
 ![Link user policy](screenshots/linkuserpolicy.png)

 ## Verification